zhili42/zhili42.github.io/index.md

 Before moving to Stony Brook, I was in the <a href="http://jhzhang.cn/" target="_blank">IoT Group</a> at <a href="http://www.hdu.edu.cn/" target="_blank">Hangzhou Dianzi University</a> under the supervision of Prof. <a href="http://jhzhang.cn/" target="_blank">Jianhui Zhang</a>.
 I received my M.E. degree in Computer Science and B.E. degree in Computer Science both at Hangzhou Dianzi University in 2017 and 2014 respectively.

 During my spare time, I take photography as a hobby.
 Check my <a href="https://www.instagram.com/zhili.42/" target="_blank">Instagram</a> for photos.
-I love fishing.
-I can play some guitar and Dizi (bamboo flute).
-I also workout regularly.

 <div class="sec-sep"></div>